-5.27-ENGLISH LANGUAGE LEARNERS
+5.27-ENGLISH LEARNERS

-The District shall utilize the special needs funding it receives for identified English Language Learners on activities, and materials listed in the ADE Rules Governing the Distribution of Student Special Needs Funding and the Determination of Allowable Expenditure of These Funds.
+The district shall utilize the special needs funding it receives for identified English Learners on activities, and materials listed in the ADE Rules Governing Student Special Needs Funding.

-The expenditures of ELL supplemental funding shall be evaluated at least annually to determine their overall effectiveness.
-The evaluation shall specifically address how the use of ELL funds is in alignment with the District's school district support plan in addressing identified achievement gaps and student performance deficiencies.
+The expenditures of EL supplemental funding shall be evaluated at least annually to determine their overall effectiveness.
+The evaluation shall specifically address how the use of ELL funds is in alignment with the district's school district support plan in addressing identified achievement gaps and student performance deficiencies.

-A.C.A. § 6-20-2305(b)(3),
+A.C.A. § 6-20-2305(b)(3)

-ADE Rules Governing the Distribution of Student

-Special Needs Funding and the Determination of Allowable

-Expenditure of These Funds - 3.04, 5.00, 8.00
+ADE Rules Governing the Distribution of Student Special Needs Funding and the Determination of Allowable Expenditure of These Funds - 3.09, 5.00, and 8.00

-Standards For Acreditation 2-J.2
+Standards For Accreditation 2-J.2